Oscars 2021: Reflecting on the legacy left behind by best actor nominee Chadwick Boseman

-HOLLYWOOD -- This year, the late Chadwick Boseman could become just the third actor to posthumously win an Oscar... following Peter Finch for "Network" and Heath Ledger for "The Dark Knight Rises."
-Boseman died after a private battle with colon cancer last year at the age of 43.

-Boseman has been roundly celebrated his performance in "Ma Rainey's Black Bottom."
-He won The SAG Award, the Critics Choice Award, and a Golden Globe, to name a few.
+Boseman has been roundly celebrated for his performance in "Ma Rainey's Black Bottom."
+He won The SAG Award, the Critics Choice Award and a Golden Globe, to name a few.
 He's the frontrunner to take home the Oscar, too.

 Boseman was also part of the ensemble cast of Spike Lee's "Da 5 Bloods".
 His co-stars agree that any recognition he gets is much deserved.